The Bankrate promise

-USAA offers an average annual homeowners insurance premium in Huntsville that is significantly lower than the citywide average for $250,000 in dwelling coverage.
-USAA only sells policies to eligible active-duty military members, veterans and their immediate families, but if you are a member of one of those groups, USAA may offer an affordable home insurance option with discounts tailored to the needs of the military community.
-In addition to low rates, USAA policyholders may earn a discount of up to 10 percent for bundling their home and auto policies.
+USAA’s average annual homeowners insurance premium in Huntsville is 27 percent lower than the next cheapest provider on our list.
+However, the company only sells policies to eligible active-duty military members, veterans and their immediate families.
+USAA also offers discounts tailored to the military community, as well as savings of up to 10 percent for bundling home and auto policies with them.

-State Farm is the largest writer of homeowner insurance policies in the U.S., and may be a good option for homeowners looking for great customer service.
-The company sells policies through a network of local agents and has a robust website and mobile app which allow policyholders to report and track claims online.
+State Farm is the largest writer of homeowners insurance policies in the U.S. and may be a good option for homeowners looking for great customer service at a below-average price.
+The company sells policies through a network of local agencies — including nearly 30 around Huntsville — and has a robust website and mobile app, which allow policyholders to report and track claims online.
 Although the company offers competitive average home insurance rates, it does not offer many homeowners insurance discounts compared to other carriers on this list.

-Travelers’ average rate for home insurance in Huntsville is one of the highest on our list, but the insurer offers some less-common coverage options, such as additional coverage to rebuild your home with green materials.
-A handful of potential discounts could help reduce your premium with Travelers.
-You may save money by bundling your home and auto policies and may also earn a discount if you bought your home within the last 12 months.
-Travelers may be an appealing option to environmentally-conscious homeowners, as having a LEED-certified house may save you up to five percent.
+Travelers’ average rate for home insurance in Huntsville is the highest on our list, but the insurer offers some less-common coverage options, such as additional coverage to rebuild your home with green materials.
+A handful of potential discounts could help reduce your premium, too.
+You might save money if you bundle your home and auto policies or if you bought your home within the last 12 months.
+Travelers may be an appealing option to environmentally conscious homeowners, as well — having a LEED-certified house could save you up to 5 percent.

 Home insurance coverage options in Huntsville

-With a standard home insurance policy, you get coverage up to certain limits for your home and belongings, as well as liability to cover you to certain limits if anyone were injured on your property in a covered event.
-Insurers usually offer other optional coverages that may help you customize your policy.
-Here are some common endorsements that might be worth considering:
+With a standard home insurance policy, you typically get coverage up to certain limits for your home and belongings, as well as liability to cover you to certain limits if anyone were to be injured on your property in a covered event.
+But Huntsville has been known to experience tornadoes and severe thunderstorms, which can cause damage to homes and property.
+As such, here are some common endorsements that might be worth considering:

 - Flood insurance: Like other Gulf states, Alabama is prone to tropical storms and hurricanes.
-Flood coverage is not included in a standard home insurance policy, so you may want to consider purchasing a flood insurance policy if you are in a flood zone or concerned about possible storm damage.
+Flood coverage is not included in a standard home insurance policy, so you may want to consider purchasing a flood insurance policy.
+Homeowners who have a mortgage may even be required to do so.

-- Identity theft coverage: Identity theft coverage varies by insurer but may help cover costs associated with identity theft such as administration fees, attorney’s fees and identification card replacement.
-Some insurance companies offer identity theft coverage as an endorsement to your home insurance policy or as a standalone policy.
+- Identity theft insurance: Identity theft coverage varies by insurer but may help cover associated costs, such as administrative fees, attorney’s fees and identification card replacement.
+Some insurance companies offer identity theft coverage as a home insurance endorsement or a standalone policy.

 Home insurance discounts in Huntsville

-If you are looking for cheap home insurance, it might be worth your time to research each company’s available discounts.
-Almost every insurer offers at least a few discounts which can make a sizable dent in your premium.
+If you are looking for cheap home insurance in Huntsville, Alabama, it might be worth your time to research each company’s available discounts.
+Almost every insurer offers at least a few discounts that can make a sizable dent in your premium.
 Some common discounts may include:

-- Bundling discounts: If you find an insurance company you like, you may be able to save money by having them handle all your insurance needs, from home to auto.
-If available, bundling policies is typically one of the most substantial discounts a company offers.
+- Bundling discounts: If you find an insurance company you like, you may be able to save money by having them handle all your insurance needs (like home and auto, for example).

-- Protective device discounts: If you have smoke detectors, a sprinkler system, burglar alarm or other safety devices, your insurance company may consider you less likely to file a claim.
-Your insurer may reward this with a discount.
+- Protective device discounts: If you have smoke detectors, a sprinkler system, a burglar alarm or other safety devices, your insurance company may consider you less likely to file a claim and reward you with a discount.

 Frequently asked questions

-There is no single best home insurance company for every homeowner.
+There is no single best provider for everyone.
 The best home insurance company for you is likely the one that offers the lowest prices for the coverage you need.
 Other important factors may include strong customer service ratings and generous options for coverage add-ons and discounts.
-Most insurance professionals recommend researching insurers in your area and comparing quotes from multiple providers to find the best home insurance company for your unique needs.
+Most insurance professionals recommend researching companies in your area and comparing quotes from multiple providers.

-The average cost of a home insurance policy with $250,000 in dwelling coverage in Huntsville is $1,477 per year.
-Your costs may vary as home insurance rates are based on a variety of personal factors.
-These may include your credit and claims history as well as your home’s age, location and condition.
+The average cost of home insurance in Huntsville is $1,532 per year.
+This is more than the national average of $1,428 but less than home insurance in neighboring states like Tennessee and Florida.
+However, your cost may vary as home insurance rates are based on a variety of personal factors like your credit history and claims history, as well as your home’s age, location and condition.

 - Coverage A, Dwelling: $250,000